mgwalker/mudz.me/_sides/Refrigerator Pickles.md

 Add the water, vinegar, and salt to a medium saucepan and bring to a boil.
 Once boiling, turn off the heat and leave to cool.

-Once the brine is cool, sterilize a quart mason jar.
-Wash, dry, and slice the cucumber into desired portions.
-Add to the jar along with the garlic, dill, dill seed, mustard seed, and dried red chile.
+Once the brine is cool, sterilize two quart mason jars.
+Wash, dry, and slice the cucumbers into desired portions.
+Evenly divide all the ingredients between the two jars.
 Pour the brine over the top to fill the jar, seal, and store in the refrigerator a minimum of 2 weeks, and up to 4 months.